abhi-kulkarni/DSA/README.md

 ## How I Use This Repo

 - Solve at least 1 DSA problem per day
-- Commit solutions with meaningful messages
 - Revisit and optimize previous solutions
-- Add notes/comments for future reference

----

-## Disclaimer

-This repository is **not meant for copying solutions**.
-It is a personal learning log and practice space.